 - Besides linens and towels what is also included in your cabins?

 We supply dishes, silverware, glassware, pots and pans, dish soap, hand soap, and trash bags.
 Each cabin has central air conditioning and heat, flat screen TV, alarm clock, coffee maker with filters, toaster, microwave, refrigerator, stove, outdoor gas grill, a fireplace and private hot tub.
 We also provide paper products such as toilet paper and paper towels along with cleaning supplies.
 Each cabin is also equipped with free WIFI internet and a telephone.

 - What do I need to bring?

-Food, beverages, ground coffee (we supply filters), condiments & spices, foil, storage bags (for extra food), cooking oil and cooking spray, hair dryer, toiletry items (body wash, shampoo and conditioner, toothbrush & toothpaste), insect deep woods repellent, flashlight for the fire pit area and newspaper or kindling to help start the campfire in the fire pit area.
+Food, beverages, ground coffee for the regular coffee pot (we supply filters) or single K-cups for the in-cabin Keurig , condiments & spices, foil, storage bags (for extra food), cooking oil and cooking spray, hair dryer, and toiletry items (body wash, shampoo and conditioner, toothbrush & toothpaste).
+For the outside we recommend insect deep woods repellent, a flashlight for the fire pit area and newspaper or kindling to help start the campfire in the fire pit area.

 - Are there a washer and dryer available?

 Yes.
 All cabins have access to our on-site guest services building that provides free use of a washer and dryer.

 Our guest services building is located inside the pole barn.
 The combination to get into the building is found in your “Welcome” email that is sent 7 days prior to arrival.
 If you are not able to access guest services, there is a telephone on the outside of the building for your use.
 Inside guest services WIFI is available (also in each cabin), a telephone, games, magazines, books, playing cards, extra propane tanks (in case the grill runs out), washer and dryer and maps and brochures of the Hocking Hills region.